tothpaul/DelphiACME/readme.md

-# Let's Encrypt component for Delphi Tokyo
+# ACME (Let's Encrypt protocol) component for Delphi Tokyo
 (c)2018 by [Execute SARL](http://www.execute.fr)

 ## Purpose

-TLetsEncrypt component let you request a "[Let's Encrypt](https://letsencrypt.org/)" certificate for you domain.
+TExecuteACME component let you request a "[Let's Encrypt](https://letsencrypt.org/)" certificate for you domain.

 The component supports HTTP Challenge, you can use a self hosted WebServer (TidHTTPServer) to validate the certificate or use the OnHttpChallenge event to store the challenge reply on your website.